offbyone/goose/documentation/docs/guides/share-goose-sessions.md

 * Pick only the activities that matter for your project
 * Remove any activities that aren't relevant for your teammates

-For example: If you used Goose for both writing documentation and analyzing data, but only want to share the writing part, you can remove the data analysis activities.
+For example: If you used Goose for both writing the application UI and helping you debug it, but only want to share the debugging part, you can remove the coding the application activities.

 <Tabs>
     <TabItem value="cli" label="Goose CLI" default>